BIKEPACKING.com GEAR INDEX

 The Swift was first launched back in 2006, when UK-based Singular Cycles was getting started and 29″ mountain bikes were just becoming mainstream.
 The Singular Cycles Swift is now in its fifth iteration, which they describe as a “suspension capable do-it-all off-road machine.”

-The Swift MK5 has been updated with a tapered headtube for suspension fork compatibility, thru axles front and rear, internal dropper post cable routing, all while retaining the ride quality and handling it’s known for.
+The Swift MK5 has been updated with a tapered headtube for suspension fork compatibility, thru-axles front and rear, and internal dropper post cable routing, all while retaining the ride quality and handling it’s known for.
 The Swift is built up around Taiwan-made custom drawn triple butted 4130 Chromoly steel tubing, has a 73mm BSA threaded bottom bracket, boost hub spacing, clearance for 29 x 3.0″ tires, and all sizes get bottle mounts on the seat tube, down tube, and under the down tube.

 The matching Swift fork has a 483mm axle-to-crown (100mm suspension corrected), triple pack mounts, rack and fender mounts, and internal dynamo routing.
 The frame has dropper post routing, bolt-on cable guides on underside of down tube, and it uses post-mount brakes front and back.
 It comes in three sizes and one color option.